bengrunfeld/study-notes/python.md

 	>>> class MyEmptyClass:
 	... 	pass

+##The IN Keyword

+The `in` keyword tests whether or not a sequence contains a certain value.

 ##Defining Functions

 To define a function:

-	def speakLoud(input)
+	def speakLoud(input):

 The keyword def introduces a function definition.
 It must be followed by the function name and the parenthesized list of formal parameters.
 The statements that form the body of the function start at the next line, and must be indented.

-The first statement of the function body can optionally be a string literal; this string literal is the function’s documenta- tion string, or docstring.
+The first statement of the function body can optionally be a string literal; this string literal is the function’s documentation string, or docstring.

 There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it’s good practice to include docstrings in code that you write